ricesush1/RiceSushi/pages/TPT.md

 - use 2FA to be more secure and dont use weak passwords
 ### questions
-1. Describe PII you have seen on project in CompSci Principles.
+1. Describe PII you have seen on project in CompSci Principles. you can see a student's first and last name in their repository and github pages, but that is the extent of it.
 2. What are your feelings about PII and your exposure?
+Personal information should only be exposed to trusted people and sources
 3. Describe good and bad passwords?
-What is another step that is used to assist in authentication.
+What is another step that is used to assist in authentication. bed passwords are either too common or too easy to bruteforce (ie. 12345678 or qwerty). two factor authentication can be used as a second layer of security on top of a password (ie. authenticator app or sms verification)
 4. Try to describe Symmetric and Asymmetric encryption.

 5. Provide and example of encryption we used in deployment.

 6. Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.

 # TPT 5.3-5.4